Abbas Mirza Farman Farmaian

-Prince Abbas Mirza Farman Farmaian Qajar (1890–1935) was a Persian prince of the Qajar dynasty, the second son of Prince Abdol-Hossein Mirza Farmanfarma, one of the most influential political figures of Qajar Iran, and of Princess Ezzat ed-Dowleh Qajar, the daughter of Mozaffar-al-Din Shah Qajar and his first wife Taj ol-Molouk.
+Prince Abbas Mirza Farman Farmaian Qajar (عباس میرزا فرمانفرماییان; 1890–1935) was an Iranian prince of the Qajar dynasty, the second son of Prince Abdol-Hossein Farman Farma, one of the most influential political figures of Qajar Iran, and of Princess Ezzat ed-Dowleh Qajar, the daughter of Mozaffar ad-Din Shah Qajar and his first wife Taj ol-Molouk.
 He was named after his great-grandfather, Crown Prince Abbas Mirza, the son of Fath-Ali Shah Qajar.

 Education

-When in 1899, due to the intrigues of the Shah of Persia's entourage, Abdol-Hossein Mirza Farmanfarma was exiled to Baghdad in Ottoman Mesopotamia, he sent his three oldest sons to Beirut, to the College of Saint Joseph, a school administered by Jesuit fathers.
-At that time, Firouz Nosrat-ed-Dowleh III was twelve years old, Abbas ten and Mohammad Vali Mirza Farman Farmaian nine years old.
+When in 1899, due to the intrigues of Mozaffar ad-Din Shah's entourage, Abdol-Hossein Mirza Farmanfarma was exiled to Baghdad in Ottoman Mesopotamia, he sent his three oldest sons to Beirut, to the College of Saint Joseph, a school administered by Jesuit fathers.
+At that time, Firouz Nosrat-ed-Dowleh III was 12 years old, Abbas 10, and Mohammad Vali Mirza Farman Farmaian 9 years old.

-Abdol-Hossein Farmanfarma had progressive ideas and believed that to lead Persia into the modern world, his children should study in European schools and universities as opposed to receiving a purely classical education.
+Abdol-Hossein Farmanfarma had progressive ideas and believed that to lead Iran into the modern world, his children should study in European schools and universities as opposed to receiving a purely classical education.
 In 1903, Firouz left Beirut for the Lycee Janson de Sailly in Paris.
 A year later, the two young princes, still in Lebanon, set out for Europe accompanied by their French tutor, Monsieur Andre Montadon.
 At a stop in Constantinople, Mohammad Hossein Mirza Firouz, the fourth son of Farmanfarma, and a young cousin, Hossein Gholi, joined them for the journey.

 Abbas Mirza was a sensitive young man who appreciated nature and the human environment.
 He liked literature, the arts, photography, Italian operas, and history, though ultimately, he was destined for a military and political career.
 He was also fluent in English, French and Arabic.

 The young prince toured a number of European countries before finally settling down.
 Abbas Mirza was sent to Harrow School, before training as an officer at the Royal Military College, Sandhurst.
 He also studied at the Universite de Liege.
 Finally, he spent a year in France with the Chasseurs Alpins before returning to Persia.
 On his return, he wrote a book in Persian titled One Year in the French Army (Published 1910) which he dedicated to his cousin the young Ahmad Shah Qajar.

 In 1911, Abbas Mirza married Zahra Soltan Ezzat al-Saltaneh, daughter of Reza Gholi Khan Nezam al-Saltaneh.
 She was a young lady very much interested in the arts and a fluent French speaker.
-In the same year, Abbas Mirza attended the coronation of King George V. While in London, he found a book on the diplomatic relations between Persia and Napoleon which he then translated.
+In the same year, Abbas Mirza attended the coronation of King George V. While in London, he found a book on the diplomatic relations between Iran and Napoleon which he then translated.
 The book was published in Tehran with the title The relationship of Napoleon and Iran.